1 Million Turtles Community Conservation Program

 What is the National Nest Predation Survey?

-You will be trained as a Citizen Scientist to conduct the experiment in your region.
-The experiment will see you create artificial nests by placing commercial chicken eggs underground near your local wetland and monitoring their fate.
+You will be trained as a Citizen Scientist to conduct the survey in your region.
+The survey will see you creating artificial nests by placing store bought chicken eggs underground at an appropriate site and monitoring their fate.

 Citizen Scientists throughout the country are doing the same thing, creating a network of geo-specific data.